cshapard26/ECE1181/_pages/Project/FinalProject.md

 ---

 ## Decimal to Ascii Coverter (5 Credits)
 This is a big one.
 For all the other projects that say "you don't need to print this to the terminal, just show it in the debugger", they say that because ascii and decimal don't blend well and you can't stdout/print a decimal number without converting to ascii.
 Your goal is to write a program/macro that takes numeric ASCII input from the terminal and converts it into an integer/number to be stored in memory.
-It then must be able to turn the number into an ASCII representation of the decimal interpretation of the number and print it out.
+It then must be able to turn the number into an ASCII representation of the decimal number and print it out.
 You cannot take each digit as a separate input ("1 2 3 4").
 It has to be continuous ("1234").

 Thus, you should have this process:
 - Input: "1234"